 Fiji is the multicultural crossroads of the South Pacific, the throbbing heart of Oceania.
 Here Polynesia meets Melanesia, Micronesia, China, India and Australia.
 And your choice of resorts, activities, and islands is huge, from the sunny paradise isles of the Mamanuca Group to the soaring volcanic islands of the Yasawas.

 If you’re into sports, then you’ve come to the right place: The sports-minded can go scuba diving, snorkeling, hiking, whitewater rafting, kayaking, surfing, and sailing.
 In fact, there’s so much to see and do in Fiji that the savvy traveler will have done some advance planning prior to arrival.
-Several of Fiji’s diverse regions merit special attention, and all routes begin in Nadi.
+Several of Fiji’s diverse regions merit special attention, and all routes begin in Nadi if you want to find the top things to do in Fiji.

 Things to Do in Fiji: Nadi